lieuwebakker/self-samples/README.md

 ## Prerequisites & installation

 - Node.js version installed, preferred version 18.14 or up.
-- Fork / copy or download the code
+- Fork, copy or download the code
-- have a look at package.json
+- Have a look at package.json
 - Install NPM packages : npm update

 - - -